-Austin’s urban forest provides millions of dollars annually in social, economic, and environmental benefits to the community and enhances the quality of life for Austin residents.
-Our community's tree resource is an integral part of what makes Austin one of the most attractive cities in the country.
-As the city continues to grow and develop the urban forest remains an integral part of the Austin landscape, quietly performing as one of our most invaluable infrastructure components.
+Austin’s community tree resource is an integral part of what makes Austin one of the most attractive cities in the country.
+As the city continues to grow and develop, the urban forest remains a vital part of the Austin landscape, quietly performing essential services.